Scille/parsec-cloud/docs/rfcs/1030-collaborative-editics.md

 then wait for a user with write access to join and do the save for them...).

 ### 1.3 - Session ID vs document ID

+- idOriginal: the integrator-defined user id (the human).
+- indexUser: server-assigned per-document-open sequence number (the "which opening of this document is this").
+- id: idOriginal + indexUser — the server's primary per-participant key (one human's one logical editing session on one document).
+- sessionId: the logical session id surviving websocket reconnects (initially = first socket id; reused on restore).
+- connectionId: the raw socket.io id, changed on every physical connect.
+- username: the human's display name.

+TODO

 Each OnlyOffice session is identified by an ID that is used by the clients to join the session.
 We use the couple (workspace ID + document vlob ID) as the session ID.